 To be eligible you must:

-- be already based in Australia or the Republic of Korea.
+- be located in Australia or the Republic of Korea

-Applications from consortia are acceptable, provided you have a lead applicant who is the main driver of the project and is eligible as per the list above.
+Applications from consortia are acceptable, provided you have a lead applicant who is the main driver of the project and they are eligible per the list above.
+For more information, please see also section 7.2 'Joint (consortia) applications' in the Grant Guidelines.

-Individuals who intend the grant to be administered by a university should list their university as the applicant.
+Individuals who intend the grant to be administered by a university or other tertiary institution should list their institution as the applicant.

 Who is not eligible to apply for a grant?